 IAS 29 is not a Standard that can be quickly implemented, particularly in group situations.
-Careful consideration needs to be given to the IFRIC guidance dealing with situations where there is a hyperinflationary parent that has subsidiaries who also report in a hyperinflationary currency versus situations where a non-hyperinflationary parent has subsidiaries that report in a hyperinflationary currency.
-IFRIC is also currently considering how a hyperinflationary parent with subsidiaries that do not report in a hyperinflationary currency should be accounted for given IAS 21 'The Effects of Changes in Foreign Exchange Rates'.
-This should also be taken into consideration.
+Careful consideration needs to be given to recent IFRIC guidance dealing with situations where there is a hyperinflationary parent that has subsidiaries who also report in a hyperinflationary currency versus situations where a non-hyperinflationary parent has subsidiaries that report in a hyperinflationary currency.
+Also be mindful of how a hyperinflationary parent with subsidiaries that do not report in a hyperinflationary currency should be accounted for given the requirements set out in IAS 21 'The Effects of Changes in Foreign Exchange Rates'.

-Any reporting entity considering IAS 29 for the first time will need to adapt their existing accounting systems to be able to process the hyperinflationary adjustments.
-It is important they understand the mechanics of adjusting for hyperinflation so they can restate both current and comparative period amounts they need to disclose in their financial statements.
+Any reporting entity considering IAS 29 for the first time will have to adapt their existing accounting systems to be able to process the hyperinflationary adjustments.
+It is important they understand the mechanics of adjusting for hyperinflation so they can restate in their financial statements both current and comparative period amounts.